Home Tags Posts tagged with "Cleveland"

 But, before you put on your best Fun Pants, remember that if you’re going out to paint the town green, the police are on the lookout for drunk drivers.
-You should designate your driver now because we know of at least two upcoming checkpoints and several saturation points.
+You should designate your driver now because we know of at least four checkpoints in Ohio.

 North Royalton is having a checkpoint on Friday, March 14.

 Olmsted Falls is having one on Saturday, March 15.